BLOG

 Your Panel is Over 20 Years Old

 If your panel is getting older, replacement is the best way to limit your financial risk.
 Panels over 20 years of age should be replaced with newer models.
-Older style panels like those listed above should be upgraded to electrical panels that comply with current residential codes.
+Older style panels like those listed above should be upgraded to panels that comply with current residential codes.

 You Want to Sell Your Home